Sonia1597/SQL-Assignment_Sakila-Database-Queries/README.md

-# SQL-Assignment_Sakila-Database-Queries
-This repository contains a set of beginner-to-intermediate level SQL queries designed to work with the Sakila sample database using MySQL Workbench.

 # SQL Assignment - Sakila Database Queries

 SQL queries based on the Sakila database, covering joins, filtering, aggregation, case statements, and basic DDL/DML operations.
 Ideal for beginners practicing real-world SQL tasks.